 We flew into Glasgow and then took the train to Edinburgh.
 I love the Glasgow airport; it’s compact and from the time the plane’s doors opened to when we hopped on the airport shuttle to get us to the train station was less than 15 minutes and we arrived at our hotel in Edinburgh in a bit less than 2 hours-I should mention we were travelling with carry-on only.
 The airport shuttle https://www.firstbus.co.uk/greater-glasgow/routes-and-maps/glasgow-airport-express is efficient and easy to use and a return ticket was £14 per person.

 In hindsight, we’re glad we did this trip while we’re young and able.
-I can’t imagine how people with mobility issues navigate through much of the sites we visited, and that includes the tourist zone of Edinburgh.
+I can’t imagine how people with mobility issues navigate through many of the sites we visited, and that includes the tourist zone of Edinburgh.
 As the old joke goes about your parents walking to school, uphill, both ways….that’s Edinburgh.
 As an added bonus, after leaving the train station and climbing about 100 steps to our hotel https://www.frasershospitality.com/en/united-kingdom/edinburgh/fraser-suites-edinburgh/, we were told the elevator was down for maintenance for our entire stay.
 Not a big deal for us but it meant 4 flights of steps at least twice a day.
 The location didn’t disappoint as we were half a block off the Royal Mile and about a 5-minute walk to the castle and it had a mini fridge which saved us a bundle on breakfast.
 It also had laundry facilities, in the subbasement, 6 flights from our room.
 I do question the hotel’s claim of being a 4-star hotel, we’re happy with our choice but I’d classify it as slightly above average in room quality and service.

 ...continued in the comments section